 Step 3.
 Now, a pop-up window with the “Schema Changes” history appears, showing the name of the user who deleted records in SQL Server.

-SQL Repair tool offers the option to recover and preview deleted table records and other database objects in red color.
-This way, users can easily recover deleted data from table in SQL Server in a smart manner.
+Ans: SQL Repair tool offers the option to recover and preview deleted table records and other database objects in red color.
+Evidently, this way, users can easily recover deleted data from table in SQL Server in a smart manner.